-n The number of columns of the dense matrix to be allocated.
+lb The lower bound for the column index range of the dense matrix to be allocated.
+Scope: localType: optionalIntent: in.

-Scope: local

-Type: optional

-Intent: in.

 Specified as: Integer scalar, default 1.
-It is ignored if x is a rank-1 array.
+It is not a valid argument if x is a rank-1 array.

 x The dense matrix to be allocated.

 Scope: local

 Type: required

 Intent: out.

 Specified as: a rank one or two array with the ALLOCATABLE attribute, of type real, complex or integer.